wokis/php-json-geoip/README.md

 	or
 	http://api.kacper.se/geoip/2001:4860:4860::8888

-At this time there is no request limit in place, please don't abuse this service.
+At this time there is no request limit in place, please don't abuse the service.

 ## Requirements
 This code requires PHP 5.3 or greater.
 Older versions of PHP are not supported.